jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/skillevents.md

 [Official Documentation](https://developer.amazon.com/docs/smapi/skill-events-in-alexa-skills.html#skill-enabled-event)
 ### Skill Disabled

-This Skill Event get's triggered the moment your Skill get's disabled by the user.
+This Skill Event gets triggered the moment your Skill gets disabled by the user.
+If you are using Database Integrations to store user specific data, then you should delete the user data.
+Otherwise you will have orphaned records in your database.
+The userId will not be re-used if the user re-enables the skill later: they will get a new userId.

 Enable that event by adding the following to your `subscription` array inside your `events` object in your `skill.json`:
 ```javascript